 After the first two weeks: medical follow-up and implant start-up

-After this initial phase, it is important to contact your surgeon again to review your state of health and the progress of the healing process.
-This appointment will enable you to adjust your treatments if necessary, and to determine together the ideal time to start using your penile implant.
+Once this initial phase of penile implant placement is complete, it is important to contact your surgeon again to review your health and the progress of the healing process.
+This appointment allows for adjustments to the treatment plan if necessary and to determine together the ideal time to begin using your penile implant .

 Post-operative follow-up is a key stage in guaranteeing the implant’s functional success and your long-term satisfaction.
 Don’t hesitate to ask your urologist any questions you may have, so that you can approach this period with confidence and serenity.